This post may contain affiliate links. Read the full disclosure here

 Admit it, you thought we were going to go X-Ray here.
 It was a toss up as there are slim pickings this end of the alphabet, but the colourful rainbow quality of the xylophone won out.

-Plus its more likely you’ll have your child’s old toy xylophone kicking about than an x-ray of your femur…but I could be wrong there.
+Plus its more likely you’ll have your child’s old toy xylophone kicking about in need of a new purpose than an x-ray of your femur…but I could be wrong there.
 Check out the xylophone turned into a wind chime.

 There is something sweet about the fact it will still be making music in the wind even after little Billy or Sally has grown up and left their toy behind.